AppGeo/web-audio-examples/readme.md

   _AudioParam_ of another _AudioNode_, causing its value to vary over time.

+### formant.html
+* Emulates a male singing a set of vowel sounds.
+* Demonstrates how a set of bandpass filters can model the human vocal tract.
+* Vowel formants are defined as parallel arrays of frequencies, Q-values (which define the width of bandpass) and amplitudes.
+* A slider smoothly transitions from one vowel to the next.

 ### hearing.html
 * A simple hearing test.
 Generates a sine wave with a frequency that can be set between 20 Hz and 20,000 Hz, the range of human